The Rigveda’s 26th Sukta

 There is a borderland of thought that stands between this world and Heaven.
 It is not a place, and when you reach it is apart from time.
 Here is the meeting place where thoughts are brought together; where conflicting values meet and all illusions are laid down beside the truth, where they are judged to be untrue.
 This borderland is just beyond the gate of Heaven.
 Here is every thought made pure and wholly simple.
 Here is sin denied, and everything that is received instead.
 (ACIM, T-26.III.2:1-6)

-The Borderland vessel is the Circle of Water and/or the Moon Circle, the almsgiving arena for the Living Water of Grace (the U-kara aspect of AUM).
-Hindus call this grace-yielding cow Kamdhenu and Surabi; the ancient Egyptians called her Hathor; and the Bible calls her Moket, the Queen of Heaven.
+The Borderland vessel is, I believe, the Circle of Water and/or the Moon Circle, the almsgiving arena for the Living Water of Grace and/or miracle-milk (the U-kara aspect of AUM).
+Hindus call the source of this “milk” Kamdhenu and Surabi; the ancient Egyptians called her Hathor; and the Bible calls her Moket, the Queen of Heaven.

-Jesus explains all of this in John 15, but his meaning was lost, as usual, through fear-inverted interpretation:
+Jesus explained all of this in John 15, but his meaning was lost, as usual, through fear-inverted interpretation:

 I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes, so that it will be even more fruitful.
 You are already clean because of the word I have spoken to you.
 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.